AlliNeuman/astrology-gem-cli/README.md

 ## Code of Conduct

-Everyone interacting in the AstrologyGemCli project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'allisontzadok-171597'/astrology_gem_cli/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Astrology project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'allisontzadok-171597'/astrology_gem_cli/blob/master/CODE_OF_CONDUCT.md).